Clark v. Community for Creative Non-Violence: Dissenting opinion

 Justice Thurgood Marshall delivered a dissenting opinion in which he stated his opinion but also criticized the way in which the majority handled the case.
 Justice Marshall also felt that the majority was "either unwilling or unable to take seriously the First Amendment claims advanced by respondents".
 He took issue with the way in which the majority "misapplies the test for ascertaining whether a restraint on speech qualifies as a reasonable time, place, and manner regulation".

 Justice Marshall wrote a detailed case for saying that the sleeping aspect of the demonstration, while overlooked by the majority, was a central part for the homeless cause.

-It is true that we all go to sleep as part of our daily regimen and that, for the most part, sleep represents a physical necessity and not a vehicle for expression.
-But these characteristics need not prevent an activity that is normally devoid of expressive purpose from being used as a novel mode of communication.
-Sitting or standing in a library is a common-place activity necessary to facilitate ends usually having nothing to do with making a statement.
-Moreover, sitting or standing is not conduct that an observer would normally construe as expressive conduct.
-However, for Negroes to stand or sit in a "whites only" library in Louisiana in 1965 was powerfully expressive; in that particular context, those acts became "monuments of protest" against segregation.

 Justice Marshall agreed with the O'Brien Test being applicable in this case but found fault in how it was explored.
 He explains that in terms of government interest "the issue is whether any substantial Government interest is served by banning sleep that is part of a political demonstration".
 Justice Marshall's dissent holds a stark contrast to the majority and concurring opinions.
 Much of his statement makes it clear he believed the demonstrators' request to have the right to sleep was a genuine freedom of expression concern.